-point at which they are attached to the sclerotic.
+at which they are attached to the sclerotic.
 When one or more of the recti had been cut, the effect of operations increasing the pull of the obliques was intensified.
-The Extrinsic Muscles in Refractive Errors 43 After one or both of the obliques had been cut across, or after they had been paralyzed by the injection of atropine deep into the orbit, accommodation could never be
+After one or both of the obliques had been cut across, or after they had been paralyzed by the injection of atropine deep into the orbit, accommodation could never be